firebase/functions-samples/README.md

 ## Prerequisites

-To learn how to get started with Cloud Functions and Firebase try the quickstarts ([Web](https://devrel.git.corp.google.com/samples/firebase/quickstart/web/+/master/gcf/), [Android](https://devrel.git.corp.google.com/samples/firebase/quickstart/android/+/master/functions/)) and have a look at [the documentation](https://developers.google.com/firebase/docs/cloud-functions/setup).
+To learn how to get started with Cloud Functions and Firebase try the [quickstart](https://devrel.git.corp.google.com/samples/firebase/quickstart/functions/) and have a look at [the documentation](https://firebase.google.com/preview/functions/).

 ## Use Cases and Samples